Erwin Eisch: Initiator and co-founder of the Frauenau Glass Museum

 Together with Mayor Alfons Hannes, Erwin Eisch was a co-founder of the Frauenau Glass museum, which opened in 1975 in the presence of international glass artists.
 It is thanks to him that in 1982 art historian Wolfgang Kermer's important studio glass collection, parts of which had already been shown in cooperation with Erwin Eisch in 1975 and 1976/77, was donated to the museum, where it still forms the basis of the modern department today.
+The Wolfgang Kermer collection catalog of the Frauenau Museum includes 46 examples of Erwin Eisch′s work from the period 1967 to 1976.

 Public collections

 Eisch's work has been collected by the Chazen Museum of Art of the University of Wisconsin-Madison, the Florida Gulf Coast University Galleries, Glasmuseet Ebeltoft in Denmark, Glasmuseum Lobmeyr in Vienna, Kunstgewerbemuseum Berlin, Frauenau Glass Museum, Kunstsammlungen der Veste Coburg, Corning Museum of Glass, Kunstmuseum Düsseldorf, Metropolitan Museum of Art in New York City, Musée des Arts Décoratifs, Paris, Museum Bellerive in Zürich, Museum Boijmans van Beuningen in Rotterdam; Musée national des beaux-arts du Québec, Nagahama City Museum in Japan, National Museum of Modern Art, Kyoto, Toledo Museum of Art, and the National Museum of American History, Smithsonian Institution.